Rambo poster

 The inciting incident occurs at 11 minutes when Rambo reluctantly agrees to take the missionaries upriver after Sarah's plea.
 The journey into danger begins..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Pastor Arthur Marsh arrives with devastating news: the missionaries have been captured by Burmese soldiers.
+This reveals the protagonist's commitment to Pastor Arthur Marsh arrives with devastating news: the missionaries have been captured by Burmese soldiers.
 He asks Rambo to guide mercenaries to rescue them.
 Rambo actively chooses to return to violence., moving from reaction to action.

 The Collapse moment at 66 minutes (71% through) represents the emotional nadir.
 Here, Mercenaries and missionaries are surrounded, trapped against the river with Burmese army closing in.
 No escape.
 Lewis is wounded.
 Imminent death for everyone.
-Complete tactical failure., indicates the protagonist at their lowest point.
+Complete tactical failure., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 78% of the runtime.
 Rambo commandeers mounted .50 caliber machine gun and unleashes devastating firepower on Burmese forces.
 He fully embraces who he is: a warrior who saves lives through violence., demonstrating the transformation achieved throughout the journey.